inferno-framework/davinci-dtr-test-kit/lib/davinci_dtr_test_kit/server/v2.2.0/dtr_payer_server_suite_description_v220.md

 Inferno will simulate a DTR client and make a series of requests to the system under test.
-Because the business logic that determines Questionnaire design and which Questionnaires will be returned is outside of the scope of the DTR specification and will vary between implementers, testers are required to provide the requests that Inferno will make to the server.
+Because the business logic that determines Questionnaire design and which Questionnaires will be returned is outside of the scope of the DTR specification and will vary between implementers, testers must either provide the requests that Inferno will make to the server or send DTR requests to Inferno from a tester-controlled DTR client.
 These requests must cause the server to return Questionnaires which demonstrate support for DTR requirements, including
 - Advertising support for DTR operations in the CapabilityStatement
 - Support for SMART backend services authorization